-The LL.M Students shall engage intensively in academic activities held by the University or the Faculty, and attend no less than ten academic symposiums that will satisfy the examiners and be scored 0.5 credits by the Faculty Board.
-To be eligible for confirming the candidature, a candidate shall deliver a presentation concerning a literature review, ongoing research and others, which will be assessed and scored 0.5 credits by the supervisor.
+The LL.M Students shall engage intensively in academic activities held by the University or the Faculty, and attend no less than ten academic symposiums that will be satisfactory for the examiners and scored 0.5 credits by the Faculty Board.
+To be eligible for confirming the candidature, a candidate shall deliver a presentation concerning a literature review, ongoing research and others, which will be assessed and scored 0.5 credit by the supervisor.